Labraheeler

 Watchguard: If you need a dog that would be a good watchdog, this one would be a good choice.
 They will do whatever they can to keep their family safe. | Can hurt kids: These dogs can get a little rough sometimes while playing with kids, and their playful nature can lead to injury. |

-Labraheelers are medium-sized dogs, reaching about 17 to 24.5 inches in length.
-They can weigh anywhere between 35 to 80 pounds when it reaches its full grown size.
-They can come in coats of various colors – especially black, brown, chocolate, yellow, and white.
+Labraheelers are medium-sized dogs that can grow to around 17 to 24.5 inches in length.
+They weigh 35 to 80 pounds once are fully grown.
+They can come in coats of various colors, including black, brown, chocolate, yellow, and white.

 Height (Male) | 17 to 24.5 inches tall |